Georgia Coal

 See also: List of countries by Coal Reserves

-Georgia has proven reserves equivalent to 528.2 times its annual consumption.
-This means it has about 528 years of Coal left (at current consumption levels and excluding unproven reserves).
+Georgia has proven reserves equivalent to 528.2 times its annual consumption levels.
+This means tit has about 528 years of coal left (at current consumption levels and excluding unproven reserves).

 Coal Reserves